Abkhazia: Status

 Abkhazia, Transnistria, and South Ossetia are post-Soviet "frozen conflict" zones.
 These three states maintain friendly relations with each other and form the Community for Democracy and Rights of Nations.
 Russia and Nicaragua officially recognised Abkhazia after the Russo-Georgian War.
 Venezuela recognised Abkhazia in September 2009.
 In December 2009, Nauru recognised Abkhazia, reportedly in return for $50 million in humanitarian aid from Russia.
-The unrecognised republic of Transnistria and the partially recognised republic of South Ossetia have recognised Abkhazia since 2006.
-Abkhazia is also a member of the Unrepresented Nations and Peoples Organization (UNPO).

 A majority of sovereign states recognise Abkhazia as an integral part of Georgia and support its territorial integrity according to the principles of international law, although Belarus has expressed sympathy toward the recognition of Abkhazia.
 Some have officially noted Abkhazia as under occupation by the Russian military.
 The United Nations has been urging both sides to settle the dispute through diplomatic dialogue and ratifying the final status of Abkhazia in the Georgian constitution.
 However, the Abkhaz de facto government considers Abkhazia a sovereign country even if it is recognised by few other countries.
 In early 2000, then-UN Special Representative of the Secretary General Dieter Boden and the Group of Friends of Georgia, consisting of the representatives of Russia, the United States, Britain, France, and Germany, drafted and informally presented a document to the parties outlining a possible distribution of competencies between the Abkhaz and Georgian authorities, based on core respect for Georgian territorial integrity.
 The Abkhaz side, however, has never accepted the paper as a basis for negotiations.
 Eventually, Russia also withdrew its approval of the document.
 In 2005 and 2008, the Georgian government offered Abkhazia a high degree of autonomy and possible federal structure within the borders and jurisdiction of Georgia.